How to Use Invoice Factoring to Improve Your Business Cash Flow

 Instead of waiting long times for payment, your business receives cash immediately after transmitting each invoice.
 Now the trucking company has the consistent cash flow to carry on hauling freight.
 As long as you deliver loads, you’ll have the cash right away.

 And the factoring company takes on the billing and collections.
 No more trying to manage accounts receivable and no more spending time trying to collect on them.
 The factor does it all for you.

 How Invoice Factoring Can Help Grow Your Business

 Now that the trucking company has improved business cash flow it’s time to focus on growth.
 Meeting all your expenses on time, having extra money on hand, and saving time and money on accounting services frees you up to take on more work.
-Here’s 20 easy ways trucking companies can increase their profit margins.
+Here are 20 easy ways trucking companies can increase their profit margins.

 Your customers are happier than ever that you’re so dependable, always delivering on time now.
 They offer you additional loads.
 Instead of turning them down for lack of cash to operate, you jump at the opportunity.